iawaisrana/React-Native-Braintree-Paypal-Example/README.md

 ### Prerequisites

-First of all you need a [Braintree](https://www.braintreepayments.com/) account to integrate PayPal to the react-native project.
-After creating account you will get Merchant ID, Public Key and Private key.
+First of all, you need a [Braintree](https://www.braintreepayments.com/) account to integrate PayPal to the react-native project.
+After creating an account you will get Merchant ID, Public Key, and Private key.
 Now link your Braintree account to the PayPal account by following this [link](https://help.paperform.co/en/articles/2072845-how-to-connect-braintree-your-paperform-account-and-paypal)

 ### Installing